How do your review scores work?

 Does receiving a game for free affect your review of a game?

 Not even a little.
 They want coverage of their games, I want games to cover.
-Even a negative review still gets eyes on their title.
+Even a negative review still gets eyes on the title.

 You aren’t afraid of being blacklisted for a bad review?

 What if it’s a larger title and you have to publish your review late compared to other reviewers?

 But you have more positive scoring reviews than negative ones, are you lying?

 How can we support you and other independent game critics?

 Read what we write, share our work with other people on your social media, or even Reddit.
 The most important thing is that we are seen and heard.
 Otherwise, we might as well be writing a diary.
-You could buy games from my humble bundle links, they are referral links so I get a small commission.
 I also usually leave a Kofi button on my articles, every little bit helps.
 I have a Nexus Creator Store where you can buy games and support me too!

 I’m a game developer, would you cover my game?